All Products

 • Configure scheduling settings: A synchronization task that is used for batch synchronization of all data in a database must be scheduled on a regular basis.
 Before you run such a synchronization task to synchronize data, you must configure scheduling settings for the task such as the scheduling cycle, the effective date, and whether to pause scheduling.
 The scheduling settings for a synchronization task that is used for batch synchronization of all data in a database in Data Integration are the same as the scheduling settings for a synchronization node in DataStudio.
 For more information about the parameters that are required, see Configure time properties.

-Configure resources required to run the synchronization task
+Configure resources and advanced parameters for the synchronization task

 Note

-• DataWorks uses resource groups for scheduling to issue the generated batch synchronization subtasks to resource groups for Data Integration and runs the subtasks on the resource groups for Data Integration.
-Therefore, a batch synchronization subtask also occupies the resources of a resource group for scheduling.
-You are charged fees for using the exclusive resource group for scheduling to schedule the batch synchronization subtasks.
-For information about the task issuing mechanism, see Overview.
+DataWorks uses resource groups for scheduling to issue batch synchronization tasks to resource groups for Data Integration and runs the tasks on the resource groups for Data Integration.
+Therefore, a batch synchronization task also occupies the resources of a resource group for scheduling.

 What to do next

 After a synchronization task is configured, you can manage the task.
-For example, you can add source tables to or remove source tables from the task, configure alerting and monitoring settings for the subtasks that are generated by the task, and view information about the running of the subtasks.
+For example, you can add source tables to or remove source tables from the task, configure alerting and monitoring settings for the task, and view information about the running of the subtasks.
 For more information, see Perform O&M on a full and incremental synchronization task.